liferay/liferay-docs/develop/tutorials/articles/100-tooling/04-liferay-workspace/08-leveraging-docker-in-liferay-workspace.markdown

 Your custom image is now available!
 Run `docker image ls` to verify it's availability.

-You now have the knowledge to leverage Docker's awesome features in a Liferay Workspace!
+You can now manage Liferay's Docker images in Liferay Workspace!